GodOfTime1/phoneStand/README.md

 Photo of the adjustment pin

 BOM:
 These are the necessary parts to be printed to complete the stand.
+Cost depends on the type of material you use for the phone stand.

 phone stand base 1x